PaloAltoNetworks/terraform-provider-prismacloud/website/docs/index.html.markdown

 There are multiple ways to specify provider config, and they may all be combined if desired.
 The params are taken from the following locations, in order of preference:

 1) Any param specified explicitly in the `provider` block
-2) From the param environment variable, where applicable.
+2) From the param's environment variable, where applicable.
-3) From the JSON config file.
+3) From the JSON config file, if specified.

 When retrieving params from the JSON configuration file, the param names are the same as the provider params, except that underscores in provider params become hyphens in the JSON config file.
 For example, the provider param `json_web_token` is `json-web-token` in the config file.